 "The stories of the Pagans concerning the ascension of their gods into heaven, and their descent into hell, have produced in the minds of modern Europeans the most absurd notions,-such as never entered the minds of the first astronomers, who divided the heavens into three grand divisions, in the most simple manner imaginable.
-They observed towards the north, that a circuit in the heavens always appeared above the horizon: this they denominated one great empire; and as there is a point in the middle of it which is always stationary, this they made the seat of that empire, and subjected it to the government of a monarch, who could from his throne, that is the pole, behold all the nations of the earth, both by night and by day.
+They observed towards the north, that a circuit in the heavens always appeared above the horizon: this they denominated one great empire; and as there is a point in the middle of it which is always stationary, this they made the seat of that empire, and subjected it to the government of a monarch, who could from his throne, that is the pole, behold all the nations of the earth, both by night and by day.\

-"They could not but be sensible of that part of the vast concave that tinction from the opposite, which was called the mountain.† Hence among the ancients, arose the epithets of Helion and Acheron, which meant nearly the same; as Heli-on is the sun in his highest, which the Greeks pronounce Heli-os, that is, Elios, the most high.
+"They could not but be sensible of that part of the vast concave that is for ever hid from our sight, surrounding the south pole; this was distinguished as another grand division, and called the pit, in contra-distinction from the opposite, which was called the mountain.
+Hence among the ancients arose the epithets of Helion and Acheron, which meant nearly the same; as He-lion is the sun in his highest, which the Greeks pronounce Heli-os, that is, Elios, the most high.
 Acheron is generally translated hell.
 It is compounded of Achar, the last state or condition, and On, the sun.
-Achar-on, therefore, signifies the last state or condition of the sun, alluding to his annual disappearance in those constellations which were in the neighborhood of the south pole.
+Achar-on, therefore signifies the last state or condition of the sun, alluding to his annual disappearance in those constellations which were in the neighbourhood of the south pole.